In Canada's pandemic election, unvaccinated candidates are knocking on doors | Politics

 In Canada's pandemic election, unvaccinated candidates are knocking on doors

-The Liberals would win 32.4% compared to 32.8% for the Conservatives, putting the parties in a statistical tie, according to an EKOS poll from Sunday.
+The Liberals would win 32.4% of the vote, compared with 32.8% for the Conservatives, putting the parties in a statistical tie, according to an EKOS poll from Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)